 God’s requirement hasn’t changed.

 In Luke chapter 18, Jesus tells a parable of two men who went to the temple to pray: One, a religious pharisee, and the other, a tax collector.
 The pharisee stood and prayed “with himself”, bragging about all of his religious deeds, (which he secretly did to receive men’s praise), while thanking God that he wasn’t a sinner– “like the tax collector, for example”.
 He never once acknowledged the truth about his inward spiritual condition or his need for God’s forgiveness.
 On the other hand, the tax collector was so aware of and choked up over the guilt of his sinful lifestyle that he couldn’t even look up.
 He stood pounding his chest, saying, “God, be merciful to me a sinner!”
-In the end, it was the tax collector that went away “justified” (righteous), not the self-righteous pharisee.
+In other words, he was well aware of his infractions against God’s laws, and he was being honest about it.
+He had true sorrow godly unto repentance.
+In the the end, it wasn’t the self-righteous Pharisee that went away justified (righteous).
+It was the tax collector!

-This is precisely where Psalm 91 and my husband’s confirmation connect, underscoring God’s main message in the dream: Clinging to the horns of “Brazen Altar” with hearts of humility, honest confession and sorrow unto repentance, without which there can be no wholehearted dedication to God: During the same exact hour that I was dreaming my “Passover” dream, God was speaking loudly to my husband from Psalm 32!
-Similar to Psalm 91, the verse said,
+This is precisely where Psalm 91 and my husband’s confirmation connect, underscoring God’s main message in the dream: Clinging to the horns of “Brazen Altar” with hearts of humility, honest confession and sorrow unto repentance (without which there can be no wholehearted dedication to God).
+At the same time that I was dreaming my “Passover” dream, God was speaking to my husband from Psalm 32:

 “For this shall everyone that is godly pray unto thee in a time when thou mayest be found: surely in the floods of great waters they shall not come nigh unto him.”
 (Verse 6)